raydebug/puretexaspoker/docs/selenium-integration-summary.md

 ## Overview

-Successfully added comprehensive Selenium WebDriver support for all existing Cucumber tests, enabling cross-browser testing capabilities alongside the existing Cypress tests.
+Successfully implemented comprehensive Selenium WebDriver support for all Cucumber tests, providing robust cross-browser testing capabilities for the poker application.

 ## What Was Accomplished